|

 Beadmakers for four years (2002 -2007),

-and have been the coordinator / presenter
+and served as the coordinator / presenter

 for the Instructor's Seminars at the